krissen/blink-cmp-bibtex/docs/spec.md

   are optional arguments between the command and the `{`.
 - Generate APA-inspired previews for each completion item.
 The preview should include author/editor, publication year, title, and source container (journal/book/publisher).
+Normalize common LaTeX accent/diacritic commands so that previews render human-friendly UTF-8 (e.g. `{"a}` → `ä`, `\aa` → `å`).
-The documentation callback should format a multi-line preview, while the detail string shows a concise one-liner.
+  The documentation callback should format a multi-line preview (rendered in blink.cmp's documentation pane) while the detail string shows a concise one-liner directly in the completion menu.
 - Respect filetype restrictions (`opts.filetypes`).
 Only activate on LaTeX, Markdown, R Markdown, and other explicitly configured filetypes.
 - Provide asynchronous completion so that large BibTeX files do not block the UI.